ghostduck/wordle_helper/docs/design_note.md

 Once we know the maximum count of a letter (by getting hint of G/Y and W at the same time), that letter needs to be excluded from blind guesses recommendation too.

-In my design, these letter will be returned together with letters in *wrong hint* when requested (in function call).
+In my design, these letter will be returned together with letters in **wrong hint** when requested (in function `letters_for_unknown_guess()`).

 ------------------------------------------------

 ## Verifications

-Verify single round hint then verify against global(accumulated) hints.

-I am trying my best to include all the impossible / contradictory cases with as fewer rules as I can think of.
+There can be many copy and paste error or simply users will just try random inputs.
+Therefore I try to write codes to verify the inputs.

+### Basic rules

+Users will supply us with many rounds of input.
+Each round has 2 strings, one is the guess (guess letters) and guess results (Green/Yellow/Wrong indicator).

+Basic checking is implemented in `verify_hints()`, only check both guess and guess results have same length, guess has something (length >= 1) and only G/Y/W in result.

 ### Rules

+So many things can go wrong.
+I try to include as much as I can...

 1. Number of letter hints (letter and locations to exclude) **MUST NOT** be greater than the whole length